Alexander Goldstein: SportMusic

+Alexander is Merit Coach of Figure Skating Federation of Russia and collaborated with such coaches as: Elena Tchaikovskaia, Tatiana Tarasova, Tamara Moskvina,Stanislav Zhuk, Alexei Mishin, Igor Moskvin, Natalia Dubova, Lyudmila Pakhomova, Irina Rodnina, Edouard Pliner, Nikolai Morozov, Robin Wagner, Igor Shpilband and Marina Zoueva.

 Leading into 1980 Summer Olympics in Moscow, Alexander Goldstein was instrumental in converting live piano accompaniment of gymnastics floor exercise to audio tape recording.

-Together with Lyudmila Pakhomova, he established a music training program for coaches at GITIS Russian Academy of Theater Arts.
+Together with Lyudmila Pakhomova, Alexander established a music training program for coaches at GITIS Russian Academy of Theater Arts.
 He has created such unforgettable ice dance music programs as La Cumparsita for Liudmila Pakhomova and Alexander Gorshkov, Polovtsian Dances for Natalia Bestemianova and Andrei Bukin, and popularized western music in the USSR during the Cold War by using such pop songs as: Afric Simone's Hafanana for Marina Cherkasova and Sergei Shakhrai, and Louis Armstrong's rendition of What a Wonderful World.
-He is also Merit Coach of Figure Skating Federation of Russia and collaborated with such coaches as: Elena Tchaikovskaia, Tatiana Tarasova, Nikolai Morozov, Robin Wagner, Igor Shpilband and Marina Zoueva.

 He has created music arrangements for 10-time Canadian National Figure Skating Champions Shae-Lynn Bourne and Victor Kraatz, and Bulgarian World Figure Skating Champions Albena Denkova and Maxim Staviski based on Tomaso Albinoni's Adagio.